About University Debt Management

 Moody’s

-• 4 June 2018 – Moody’s assigns Aa1 ratings to North Carolina State University’s $87 million series 2018 General Revenue Refunding Bonds.
+- 4 June 2018 – Moody’s assigns Aa1 rating to North Carolina State University’s $87 million series 2018 General Revenue Refunding Bonds.
 Outlook is stable.

-• 31 January 2013 – Moody’s assigns Aa1 ratings to North Carolina State University’s $276 million series 2013 A and B General Revenue Bonds.
+- 31 January 2013 – Moody’s assigns Aa1 rating to North Carolina State University’s $276 million series 2013 A and B General Revenue Bonds.
 Outlook is stable.

 For more information see www.moody’s.com.